 Deciduous shrub whose tubular flowers are framed by red bracts.
 They are replaced by edible brown berries.
-Supposedly, they are not quite hardy in our zone 6 garden, but I tried them nonetheless, and was pleased to see that the majority of my 2014 seedlings made it through winter (which was not particularly mild, with some sub-zero temperatures).
+Supposedly, they are not quite hardy in our zone 6 garden in Pennsylvania, but I tried them nonetheless, and was pleased to see that the majority of my 2014 seedlings made it through winter (which was not particularly mild, with some sub-zero temperatures).
 The picture at right shows a seedling: the purplish coloration to the leaves developed after moving the plants out from the basement into the open garden.

 ||pink/white (late summer - fall)

 ||ordinary garden soil

 Spring regrowth on the saplings came from low on the stems, higher up was dead.
 So it looks like it will grow as a die-back shrub here.
 I wasn't sure if it would bloom on new wood, so I was pleasantly surprised to see the first flower in mid-August.

 |Second-year seed-grown plant of 'Golden Lanterns' in our Houston garden |

 In our garden, this plant grows in the following area: foundation border

 Seed for this plant is included on my seed trade list